zuyan9/ha-amaran-ble/README.md

 supports CCT, HSI colour, and green/magenta adjustment; fixed-daylight models can use a brightness-only profile.

-The **Ace 25x** is hardware-tested.
-The upstream project was developed around the **150c** and also controls a **Halo 100x** in a three-light mesh; the Halo is reached through another fixture acting as the BLE Mesh proxy.
-Neither model has been verified with this integration's direct provisioning approach.
-Other single-zone Telink-based amaran/Aputure fixtures using opcode `0x26` may work, but remain experimental.
-Effects, pixel/zone control, fans, boost modes, and importing an existing Sidus Link mesh are not currently supported.

 ## Requirements

 - Home Assistant 2026.8.0 or newer